dotnet/corefx/.github/issue_template.md

 <!--
 This template includes boilerplate for different kinds of issues.
 Select the one that is most suitable and delete the others.
 -->

 <!-- ===============
      Template 1: Bug
      =============== -->

-Description of the problem
+Describe the problem.

 # Affected platforms

+List on which platforms the bug manifests, or specify that it manifests on all platforms.

 # Repro steps